white shark, Carcharodon carcharias

 attack start creeping into the sub consciousness of many people as the water rises above their knees.
 The

-movie JAWS and newspaper accounts of sensational shark attacks have heightened this awareness.
+movie JAWS and ongoing newspaper accounts of sensational shark attacks have heightened this awareness.

 There are about a dozen shark species consistently involved in attacks on people.